hleng1/vagrant/README.md

 1. Create your own `data/` folder in the same direcotry of `Vagrantlife`, which will be synced to the `/vagrant_data` folder during `vagrant up` or `vagrant reload`.

+1. Change the username and email in `.gitconfig`.

 1. `cd Vagrantlife && vagrant up` Start the VM.

 1. `vagrant ssh` Connect to the VM terminal and start working.